nordan-conference/nordan-conference.github.io/kaus/program/index.md

 ---
 layout: kaus-default
 ---
-To see titles and abstracts, click the speakers' names.

 # Program

+> [!NOTE]
+> To see titles and abstracts, click the speakers' names.

 <H4>Thursday, May 21:</H4>
 <div id="program">